DimiPetsop/Archival_aphid_metabar/README.md

 You can download the raw sequence files from [Zenodo](https://zenodo.org/records/10995475)

-There are multiple steps required which can be followed bellow:
+There are multiple steps required which are summarised bellow:
 - To demultiplex we used MetaBeat: https://github.com/HullUni-bioinformatics/metaBEAT After installation you can use the tool on the command line with the pattern file in Raw files.
 For example you can run:
 ```metabeat